Unseeable8710/BatPU-2/README.md

 Registers can be written as r0 through r15

-Immediates can be written in decimal or as binary/hex using the 0b/0x prefix
+Immediates can be written in decimal or in binary/hex using the 0b/0x prefix

 Zero flag true condition can be written as eq, =, z, zero \
 Zero flag false condition can be written as ne, !=, nz, notzero \